 You done?
 Great!
 Time to start preparing.
-Based on all my mistakes and such, I’ve compiled a list of 11 Things You Should Know Before Starting A Bullet Journal.
+Based on all my mistakes and such, here are a few things you should consider before starting:

 But that’s not it!
-I also asked experienced and well known Bullet Journalist to give their best tips for beginners.
+I also asked experienced and well-known Bullet Journalists to give their best tips for beginners.
 Reading them I realized I made all the mistakes they mentioned, so definitely check them out.
 Here is the link – 9 Ridiculously Useful Tips For Bullet Journal Beginners.